 Mining for (Source) Content Gold

-The scenario plays out like this: You’ve been assigned to write the content for a website, and you’re ready to get started (hooray!).
-Even if there is no strategy, you hope there’s loads of source material.
-Or at least enough to support the proposed site structure and objectives.
+The scenario plays out like this: You’ve been assigned to write content for a website or product, and you’re ready to get started (hooray!).
+Even if there is no strategy, you assumes there’s loads of source material and guidelines.
+Or at least enough to support the content requirements and objectives.

 Then, you’re presented with one measly PDF.
 Good luck!

-Not exactly enough to create a website with, is it?
+Not exactly enough to create useful, usable content with, is it?
 If your source content is non-existent, then you’re going to have to find it.
 You can do it.
 Here’s how.

 Identify subject matter experts (SMEs)